Posts for category: Dental Procedures

 It’s thought that perhaps 7 out of 10 people ages 20-30 have at least one impacted wisdom tooth.
 Some cause pain and need to be removed right away; however, this is not always the case.
 If a wisdom tooth is found to be impacted and is likely to result in future problems, it may be best to have it extracted before symptoms appear.
 Unfortunately, even with x-rays and other diagnostic tests, it isn’t always possible to predict exactly when—or if—the tooth will actually begin causing trouble.
 In some situations, the best option may be to carefully monitor the tooth at regular intervals and wait for a clearer sign of whether extraction is necessary.

 So if you’re around the age when wisdom teeth are beginning to appear, make sure not to skip your routine dental appointments.
 That way, you might avoid emergency surgery when you’ve got other plans—like maybe your own world tour!

 If you would like more information about wisdom tooth extraction, please call our office to arrange a consultation.
 You can learn more in the Dear Doctor magazine articles “Wisdom Teeth” and “Removing Wisdom Teeth.”

-If you would like more information on caring for primary teeth, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Stainless Steel Crowns for Kids.”
+If you would like more information on gaining a more youthful smile, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “How Your Dentist can help you Look Younger.”